-Dr. Fine currently serves as the Director of the Rhode Island Department of Health.
-In this role he oversees the single state agency, with over 400 employees and an operating budget of $110 million, responsible for coordinating a broad range of public health programs and services.
+Dr. Fine is a family practice physician in Pawtucket, Rhode Island.
+He formerly served as the Director of the Rhode Island Department of Health, where he oversaw over 400 employees and an operating budget of $110 million, responsible for coordinating a broad range of public health programs and services.

 Fine is the coauthor, with James W. Peters, of The Nature of Health (Radcliffe, 2007), a study of healthcare services, human rights, society, technology, and industry.
 He also wrote The Zero Calorie Diet (Red House Press, 2010), a look at the culture of excess through the lens of fasting.